cuhHub/Noir/docs/tutorials/callbacks.md

 In Addon Lua, this is the only way.
 It's quite problematic though since we can only define a function with a specific name once, meaning we can only create one function per game callback.

 Noir solves this by creating an event that wraps around a game callback.
-This event will then hold a bunch of functions that get called whenever the game callback is called.
+This event will then hold a bunch of functions, referred to as connections, that get called whenever the game callback is called.

 ## Connecting To A Callback